-Energy consumption throughout the UK has been on a steady rise since 1970, especially with the drastic changes in temperature.
+Energy consumption throughout the UK has been steadily rising since 1970, especially with the climatic changes in temperature.
 Between 2010 and 2012, there was an increase of 11% in terms of energy consumption, and this rate is only expected to rise.
-Instead of allowing your household to become one of the homes that are negatively impacted by rising costs along with rising energy consumption, consider these tips to help you save money on heating.
+Instead of allowing your household to become one of the homes that are negatively impacted by rising costs along with rising energy consumption, consider these tips to help you save money on your heating.

-The first thing to consider is whether you’re working with an updated radiator or not.
-You would be surprised at the sheer amount of money you could be throwing out of the window if you have an outdated or inefficient radiator.
-With companies such as Rointe, you should easily be able to find energy efficient models that are easy to use and easy to have installed.
-Not only do energy efficient furnaces help you to cut costs on your monthly bills, but they also help to preserve the integrity of the environment.
+The first thing to consider is whether you have an energy-efficient radiator or not.
+You will be surprised at the sheer amount of money you could be throwing out of the window if you have an outdated or inefficient radiator.
+With companies such as Rointe, you will find energy efficient models that are simple to use and easy to install.
+Not only do energy efficient appliances help you to cut costs on your monthly bills, they also help to preserve the integrity of the environment.
 According to The Energy Act 2011, households in the UK are responsible for ¼ of the greenhouse gas emissions.

 You may be wondering how an energy efficient radiator can help you to save money.
-These units are designed to keep a home at a comfortable temperature without consuming an ample amount of energy.
-The D Series Radiator is just one of the many units from Rointe that offers a unique energy efficient technology known as Fuzzy Logic.
-Fuzzy Logic is a technological advancement that allows radiators to consume much less energy to keep your home comfortably warm.
-Finally, home owners have the ability to own a radiator that reaches a non-consumption coefficient of 62%.
+These units are designed to keep your home at a comfortable temperature without consuming an ample amount of energy.
+The D Series radiator is just one of the many units from Rointe that offers a unique low consumption technology known as Fuzzy Logic Energy Control.
+It’s an advanced technology that allows radiators to consume much less energy to keep your home comfortably warm.
+Finally, homeowners have the ability to own a radiator that reaches a non-consumption coefficient of 62%.

 Another important factor to take into consideration is the insulation throughout your home.
-When a house is built, insulation is needed between the inner and outer walls to help moderate the temperature within the home.
+When a house is built, insulation is needed between the inner and outer walls, along with in your attic space below the roof, to help moderate the temperature within the home.
 In the event that your insulation is old, or if it isn’t sufficient enough for the size of your home, you will want to contact a contractor to determine whether you should have it replaced or not.
-Insulation is essential to keeping the cold or warm air inside of your home so your radiator doesn’t need to constantly be running to keep temperatures at a comfortable level.
+Insulation is essential to keeping the warm air inside of your home so your radiator doesn’t need to constantly be running to keep temperatures at a comfortable level.

 You can find more information about housing insulation and where you can find contractors to assist you, here.